Escaping to the Arctic is not something you’d expect to be able to do, especially in just 24 hours but it’s entirely possible.

 The Canadian Arctic is not the first place you would think of visiting in the summer months.
 Still, it is a beautiful place and a bucket list destination where you can experience outdoor adventure, beautiful wilderness, and mesmerizing animals.
 It’s a must-visit place, even in warmer months.

-Although the Arctic is more known for its snow and icy conditions – the Canadian Arctic experiences warm summer months, in June through to August, temperatures can reach 20 degrees Celsius +.
+Although the Arctic is more known for its snow and icy conditions – the Canadian Arctic experiences warm summer months, from June through to August, temperatures can reach 20 degrees Celsius +.

 Things To See And Do In The Canadian Arctic